guilhemmarchand/nmon-for-splunk/docs/download.rst

 The official release of the TA-nmon can be downloaded from Splunk Base: https://splunkbase.splunk.com/app/3248

-Note: The TA-nmon is NOT Splunk certified for some reasons, specially because it contains various binaries, and this would restrict the TA-nmon functionaries.
+Note: The TA-nmon is NOT Splunk certified for some reasons, specially because it contains various binaries, and this would restrict the TA-nmon features.

 Github releases
 ===============